-To view the amounts that make up your utility bill, go to the Utility Rates page.
+To view the amounts that make up your utility bill, visit the Utility Rates page.

 Residential accounts are billed on a quarterly basis; commercial accounts are bill monthly.
 View the Oakdale utility billing cycle map.

 Delinquent Utility Bills

 Whether it's a lost payment, a missed payment, or something else, City staff will work with you to straighten out the matter to get your utility bill account current.
 The Utility Payment Delinquency page has details on added charges, service shut-offs, and more.

 Your Water Meter